izuzak/pmrpc/README.markdown

 The complete list of features and the full API reference is [here](http://izuzak.github.com/pmrpc/apidocs.html).

-We have also written serveral blog posts about Pmrpc and cross-context communication:
+We have also written several blog posts about Pmrpc and cross-context communication:

 * [Discovery and publish-subscribe support](http://ivanzuzak.info/2010/06/15/pmrpc-discovery-and-publish-subscribe-support-systematization-of-cross-context-browser-communication-systems.html)
 * [WebWorker support](http://ivanzuzak.info/2009/12/21/rpc-for-web-workers-and-distributed-computing-within-the-browser.html)